nebari-dev/nebari-docs/docs/docs/how-tos/using-hera.md

 w.create()
 ```
 The second function illustrates how to pass arguments to a function via the `arguments` dict in the function call.
 It also shows how to pass environment variables to the pod in the script decorator using a list of `Env` specifications.

+The `Workflow` takes `generated_name`, which appends some random characters to the string to ensure your workflow name is unique.
+The parameter `entrypoint` defines the DAG to be invoked.
+Be sure it the same as the name given in your DAG.

 Notice that a docker image was not specified in the script above.
 In this case, Argo will start a pod using the default image specified by Hera.
 In Hera 5.1.3, it's a [Python 3.8 image](https://github.com/argoproj-labs/hera/blob/3fd01f75059823da2338ef02488d2c71306818bf/src/hera/shared/_global_config.py#L37).